 Our analysis of these cases draws on practice and actor-network theories, and Marres’ concepts of material participation and attachments.
 Through our empirical research, we develop the link between competence and inclusion in the energy transition by exploring how new competences of using and producing energy relate to particular practices and create identities and affordances for participation.
 A synthesis of the cases develops a conceptual contribution on the relationships between competence, inclusion, affordances for participation and identification (or non-identification) with the energy transition.
 For this purpose, we pay attention not only to problems indicating tensions in the energy transition, but also to provisional solutions emerging from everyday practice.

-In addition to academic contributions in international comparison and collaboration, we also produce societal impact via interactive workshops.
-We also help politicians and public officials by addressing topical concerns of engaging citizens in the energy transition through research-based understanding.
+In addition to academic contributions in international comparison and collaboration, we also produce societal impact via workshops.
+We help politicians and public officials by addressing topical concerns of engaging citizens in the energy transition through research-based understanding.
 This impact is reached via in-person meetings with research users, invited talks, media appearances and blog posts, and direct engagement in social and conventional media, and civic debates at city halls and schools.

 Citizens, Everyday Life and Tensions in the Energy Transition is funded by the Academy of Finland, grant number 333556.